devgateway/map-kibera-schools/content/blog/demolition.md

 According to the Relocation Action Plan (RAP) Document the Schools along the railway should close down and send their students to the few public schools in Kibra, but the Schools wondered how they would do it since the RAP did not give a proper guideline on who is responsible for taking the students to those particular public schools, and were not sure whether they would be admitted.

+<i>This post, by Map Kibera Trust coordinator Joshua Ogure, originally appeared on <a href="http://www.mapkibera.org/blog/2015/05/21/kibera-schools-demolished-along-railway-line/">Map Kibera's blog May 21, 2015</a>.</i>